arup-kundu2103/Nextgen-Docs/Nextgen-docs/docs/index.md

 <span class="quote">
 :material-format-quote-open:
-As the company that open-sourced Nextgen, we're incredibly proud of how the community has embraced it.
-Today, we run bespoke strategies for our institutional clients using many custom Nextgen instances.
+As the company that open-sourced nGenue, we're incredibly proud of how the community has embraced it.
+Today, we run bespoke strategies for our institutional clients using many custom nGenue instances.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>